-I’ve made these easy slow cooker chicken thighs several times and they’re always a a big hit.
+I’ve made these easy Slow Cooker Chicken Thighs with Beer and Herbes de Provence several times and they’re always a a big hit.
 Simple enough for a weeknight supper, yet special enough for casual entertaining.

 I think I found the recipe in Not Your Mother’s Slow Cooker Cookbook, but I can’t be sure and have no way to check because the book is in Wisconsin and I’m here in Phoenix.

-It’s the kind of dish, that’s so simple – just some chicken thighs, salt and pepper, a bottle of beer, Herbes de Provence and a bay leaf of two – you really don’t need a recipe.
+It’s the kind of dish, that’s so simple – just some chicken thighs, salt and pepper, a bottle of beer, Herbes de Provence and a bay leaf or two – you really don’t need a recipe.

 We prefer chicken thighs in the slow cooker.
 They stay moist and tender, unlike chicken breasts that can dry out and get stringy.

 According the the back of the jar, “Herbes de Provence has been popular for centuries, combining traditional French herbs, Italian fennel, and lavender blossoms.”

 The recipe directs you to give the thighs a quick turn in the skillet before dumping them into your slow cooker, but if you are short on time you can skip this step.
-Enjoy!

 - 2 teaspoons olive oil

-- Salt & pepper to taste
+- Salt and pepper

 - 12 ounces beer

-- 2 teaspoons herbes de Provence
+- 2 teaspoons Herbes de Provence

 - 2 bay leaves